RoshanPasupathy/3d_localisation/Readme.txt

 binarytester.py
 """creates a thresholded image based on given parameters"""
-modules: LUTptr2 - bgrhsv, matplotlib, os, time,cv2, numpy
+modules: LUTptrallr - bgrhsv, matplotlib, os, time,cv2, numpy
 comments: quite obsolete used for checking if ranges are correct and detect specs in background

 calibcap.py